This post will cover the optimal sleep schedule for 2 month old baby using 4-5 nap days.

 Once a baby is two months old, it’s a great time to start implementing more consistent sleeping schedules with the same wake windows every time and morning wake time and creating a schedule with a routine, an age-appropriate wake time.

 Consistency is critical to getting a baby to sleep well and setting the stage for developmental abundance.

-At this age, they still can’t stay up for too long, so depending on your baby, they will be taking anywhere from 4-5 naps each day.
+They still can’t stay up for too long at this age, so depending on your baby, they will be taking anywhere from 4-5 naps each day.

-2 month old sleep is very fickle still at this point along with their baby sleep patterns, so nudging baby in the right direction by implementing age appropriate sleep schedules gives them the security and confidence they need to sleep independently.
+2 month old sleep is still very fickle, along with their baby sleep patterns, so nudging baby in the right direction by implementing age-appropriate sleep schedules gives them the security and confidence they need to sleep independently.

 2 Month Old Nap Routine

 You don’t need all the bells and whistles or perform some form of interpretive dance to lull your little one to sleep.